konflux-ci/service-provider-integration-operator/README.md

 _To create OAuth application at GitHub, follow [GitHub - Creating an OAuth App](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app)_

+## Vault

+Vault instance is deployed together with SPI components. `make deploy` or `make deploy_minikube` configures it automatically.
+For other deployments, like [infra-deployments](https://github.com/redhat-appstudio/infra-deployments) run `./hack/vault-init.sh` manually.

+There are couple of support scripts to work with Vault
+ - `./hack/vault-init.sh` - Initialize and configure Vault instance
+ - `./hack/vault-generate-template.sh` - generates deployment yamls from [vault-helm](https://github.com/hashicorp/vault-helm).
+These should be commited in this repository.
+ - injected in vault pod `/vault/userconfig/scripts/poststart.sh` - unseal vault storage.
+Runs automatically after pod startup.
+ - injected in vault pod `/vault/userconfig/scripts/root.sh` - vault login as root with generated root token.
+Can be used for manual configuration.

 ## Running
 It is possible to run the operator both in and out of a Kubernetes cluster.